DapengIO/leaflet-map-angular/README.md

 ## Notice
 **Since the longitude and latitude of the cluster cannot accurately match the coordinates of the API.**

-**All pop-up windows in the project are interacted by clicking on the marker.**
+**All pop-up windows in the project are interacted by clicking on the round blue marker.**